nfajardoa/Applied-Microeconomics-Eisenhauer/papers/list.md

 12. Income comparisons and non-cognitive skills by Budria and Ferrer-i-Carbonell (2012)\
 Mostly useful I guess for the non-cognitive skill definition.
 They find that people who are more neurotic, extravert and have low external locus of ocntrol and low negative reciprocity are more sensitvie to their individual position in the economic ladder -> might also be a explanation for some part of the occupational choice!\

-PAPERS CITING KEANE AND WOLPHIN (1997)
+PAPERS CITING KEANE AND WOLPHIN (1997) -- STRUCTURAL MODELLING REVISITED --
---

 1. Empirical applications of discrete choice dynamic programming models, Keane and Wolphin (2009).
 Review of Economic Dynamics. https://doi.org/10.1016/j.red.2008.07.001